rscsam/Social-Contract/README.md

 For example, if you have `submitButton`'s onClick declared inside of the `HomeFragment`, the corresponding onClick method should be called `onClickHomeSubmit`

+<h4>Layouts</h4>
+Each element of a layout should be given an id.
+The id name does not have to follow a strict rule, but it should be something to the effect of

+[what the View does][type of View]

+For example, say you have a `TextView` (often abbreviated to tv) that reads "This is a prompt."
+A good idea for an id name for this `TextView` would be `prompt_tv`.
+Note that with layout ids, you should always use lowercase letters separated by underscores.

+Additionally, for ease of reading, you should make the id either the first or the last attribute inside of a View tag